What Percent Of 50 Is 47

 Calculating Discounts

 When shopping, discounts are often expressed as percentages.
-For example, if an item originally priced at $50 is on sale for 47, you can calculate the discount percentage:
+To give you an idea, if an item originally priced at $50 is on sale for 47, you can calculate the discount percentage:

 1. Find the Discount Amount: